sashaflevy/Fit-Seq/README.md

 #### INPUTS
++ BC_num_mat_original: a matrix of read number of each genotype at each sequencing time point, size = genotypes * length(t_seq_vec)

 + t_seq_vec: a vector of all sequencing time points

-+ BC_num_mat_original: a matrix of read number of each genotype at each sequencing time point, size = genotypes * length(t_seq_vec)

-+ effective_cell_depth: a vector of the effective cell number (number of cells transferred at the bottleneck) of the population at each sequencing time point, size = 1 * length(t_seq_vec)
++ cell_depth: a matrix of the cell number after bottleneck (before growth, first row), and the cell number before bottleneck (after growth, second row), size = 2 * (length(t_seq_vec)-1).
+Use [] as input if it is unknown.

-+ deltat: number of generations between two succesive cell transfers.
-This is required in addition to t_seq_vec because not every cell transfer is necessarely sequenced (e.g. t_seq_vec = [0, 3, 6, 9, 15])

 + 'format': optional, file format of the output file, 'csv'(default) or 'mat'

 + 'kappa': optional, a noise parameter that characterizes the total noise introduced by growth, cell transfer, DNA extraction, PCR, and sequencing, default value is 2.5, from Levy et al. Nature 2015 519, 181-186.
 To measure kappa empirically, see that reference.

-+ 'opt_cycle': optional, the number of cycles used when using likelihood optimization method to estimate fitness, default value is 2.
-Increse this cycle number will increase the fitness estimation accuracy, but extend the compute time.
++ 'opt_cycle_max': optional, maximum number of cycles used when using likelihood optimization method to estimate fitness, default value is 10.
+Increse this cycle number might increase the fitness estimation accuracy, but extend the compute time.

 + file_name: the name of the file(s) written by the function <br/>
     When 'format' is set to 'mat', output will be:<br/>